b2renger/PdDroidPublisher/_posts/2015-10-26-How_to_jam_net.md

 ---
 layout: post
-title:  "How To Jam (Net)"
+title:  "How To Jam on Android (Net)"
-categories: How to, android user published : false
+categories: How to, android user published : true
 ---
 * [Introduction](#Introduction)<br>
 * [Slave configuration](#Slave)<br>